explosion/spaCy/website/docs/api/top-level.md

 ## Batchers {#batchers source="spacy/gold/batchers.py" new="3"}

-A batcher implements a batching strategy that essentially turns a stream of items into a stream of batches, with each batch consisting of one item or a list of items.
+A data batcher implements a batching strategy that essentially turns a stream of items into a stream of batches, with each batch consisting of one item or a list of items.
 During training, the models update their weights after processing one batch at a time.
 Typical batching strategies include presenting the training